subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/04.use-account-tools/docs.md

 ### CDN

-Subutai CDN is a server where you can store your templates and also use find other users' templates to create your own Environments.
+Subutai CDN is a server where you can store your templates and also use other users' templates to create your own Environments.
+You can also upload and store raw files.

 You can upload and download your Subutai Templates (as tar.gz files), or any other RAW file.
 There is also a tab called "REST Token Management" to generate Bazaar tokens via REST.
+A token will be needed if you want to upload a template via REST API.

 Please note that you need to have the E2E plugin and PGP key installed and configured in order to use the Subutai CDN.
 Press the authorize button and wait until your key is added.
 NOTE: the CDN token expires within one hour.
 After that, you will need to perform an authorization again.